Arrangements of Pseudocircles: On Digons and Triangles: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:trianglefree_tight}}

-The proof of Proposition \ref{prop:trianglefree_tight} is based on the \textit{blossom operation}, which allows to dissolve certain triangles in the touching graph.
+The proof of Proposition \ref{prop:trianglefree_tight} is based on the \textit{blossom operation}, which allows to dissolve triangles in the touching graph.
 We will apply the blossom operation to arrangements whose touching graphs are wheel graphs to obtain arrangements with the desired properties.

-\paragraph{The blossom operation.} Let $\AA$ be an arrangement of pairwise intersecting pseudocircles, let $v$ be a pseudocircle in $\AA$, and let $w_1, \dots, w_d$ be the pseudocircles in $\AA$ which form touchings with~$v$ in this particular circular order along~$v$.
-As illustrated in Figure~\ref{fig:blossom_operation_circles}, the blossom operation relaxes the touchings between $v$ and $w_1,\ldots,w_d$ to digons and inserts $d$ new pseudocircles~$v_1', \dots, v_d'$ inside and very close to~$v$ so that \begin{itemize} \item $v_1',\ldots,v_d'$ form a cylindrical arrangement, \item $v$ touches~$v_1', \dots, v_d'$, and \item $w_i$ touches $v_{i-1}'$ and $v_{i}'$ (indices modulo $d$). \end{itemize}
+Let $\AA$ be an arrangement of pairwise intersecting pseudocircles, let~$v$ be a pseudocircle in~$\AA$, and let $w_1, \dots, w_d$ be the pseudocircles in $\AA$ which form touchings with~$v$ in this particular circular order along~$v$.
+Since $\AA$ is intersecting, all the touchings are on the same side of~$v$.
+As illustrated in Figure~\ref{fig:blossom_operation_circles}, the blossom operation relaxes the touchings between~$v$ and~$w_1,\ldots,w_d$ to digons and inserts~$d$ new pseudocircles~$v_1', \dots, v_d'$ inside and very close to~$v$ so that \begin{itemize} \item $v_1',\ldots,v_d'$ form a cylindrical arrangement, \item $v$ touches~$v_1', \dots, v_d'$, and \item $w_i$ touches $v_{i-1}'$ and $v_{i}'$ (indices modulo $d$). \end{itemize}

 Since the new pseudocircles $v_1',\ldots,v_d'$ are added in an~\mbox{$\varepsilon$-small} area close to~$v$, it is ensured that each $v_i'$ intersects all other pseudocircles.
 Hence, the obtained arrangement is again an arrangement of pairwise intersecting pseudocircles.